 Written by Support InfoBridge

-Currently we have two ways of authenticating users with the Exchange Online Synchronizer, as of Synchronizer version 3.2.314
+Currently, we have two ways of authenticating users with the Exchange Online Synchronizer.
+We support Basic Authentication and OAuth

 For all the preparation and installation articles please see the sections Prepare and Install

 Microsoft will decommission Basic Authentication for EWS.
 These plans apply only to the cloud-based Microsoft 365/Exchange Online products; there are no changes to EWS capabilities of on-premises Exchange products , more info

 |The latest information from Microsoft learns that, effective October 1, 2022, Basic Authentication will be permanently disabled in all tenants, regardless of usage (with the exception of SMTP Auth, which can still be re-enabled after that).
 More info|

 The Synchronizer uses EWS and now supports the latest OAuth authentication and authorization techniques.

 In fact, the current version can be used (until October 1, 2022) in two different authentication modes.
 Both in the Basic authentication mode and the new OAuth mode.
 Let's explain:

 - For On-Premise Exchange customers nothing will change, you can still use the Synchronizer the way you are used to.
 Install the latest version to get the latest features and fixes.